 A source water assessment of our system was conducted in 2002 by Draper Aden Associates Consulting Engineers, in support of the Upper New River Source Water Assessment Program.
-The New River was determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
+The New River was determined to be highly susceptible to contamination as determined by the criteria developed by the state in its approved Source Water Assessment Program.
 The assessment report consists of maps showing the source water assessment area, an inventory of known land use activities of concern, and documentation of any known contamination within the last 5 years.
-The report is available by contacting the Radford Army Ammunition Plant.
+The report is available by contacting the Radford Army Ammunition Plant at the phone number given elsewhere in this drinking water quality report.